KiraDiShira/OAuth2/CommonClientVulnerabilities/Readme.md

 Now it’s trivial for the attacker to steal the access token.

 Both the attacks discussed above can be mitigated by the same simple practice.
 By registering the most specific redirect_uri possible, that would correspond to `https://yourouauthclient.com/oauth/oauthprovider/callback` in our example, the client can avoid having the attacker take over control of its OAuth domain.
 Obviously, you need to design your client application to avoid letting an attacker create a page under `https://yourouauthclient.com/oauth/oauthprovider/callback` as well; otherwise, you’re back to square one.
 However, the more specific and direct the registration is, the less likely it is for there to be a matching URI under the control of a malicious party.

+## Theft of authorization codes

+If the attacker hijacked the authorization code, can they “steal” anything, such as the resource owner’s personal information as email, contact information, and so on?
+Not quite yet.

+Remember that the authorization code is still an intermediate step between the OAuth client and the access token, which is the final goal of the attacker.
+To trade the authorization code for an access token, the `client_secret` is needed, and this is something that must be closely protected.
+But if the client is a public client, it will have no client secret and therefore the authorization code can be used by anyone.
+With a confidential client, an attacker can either try to maliciously obtain the client secret, as seen in section [CSRF attack against the client](#csrf-attack-against-the-client), or attempt to trick the OAuth client into performing a sort of CSRF similar to the one we have seen in section 7.1.
+We’re going to describe the latter case in chapter 9 and view its effects there.